The general synopsis for UK

 - Sea state

-- Moderate or rough.
+- Rough or very rough.

 - Weather